 Struggle and hardships are the glue and strengthening agents of the relationship, not the good times.

-Giving up at Stage 3 is like declaring a patient dead while there is still a pulse.
+Giving up in stage three is like declaring a patient dead while there is still a pulse.

 The second thing you must understand is the duration of each stage is different for every couple.
 For some couples, the honeymoon stage may last for years and for others a few months.